 Credit for this awesome project goes to my daughter’s high school Ceramics teacher, Mr. Emery.
-He challenged his students to form the clay with their eyes closed (!), but I made that optional for my students…. most of whom tried it but settled on some combination of looking/not looking.
+He challenged his students to form the clay with their eyes closed, but I made that optional for my students.
+Most of them started out trying not to look but ended up settling on various combinations of looking and not looking.

 - Ball of clay, about the size of a small orange (I like to use white clay for this project)